Thinking Outside Of The Box

 Question The Rules

-In general it\’s about pushing past the boundaries of conventional thinking with an end goal of developing innovative and non-standard solutions.
+In general, it’s about pushing past the boundaries of conventional thinking with an end goal of developing innovative and non-standard solutions.

 And I love this example by Jiths that I found while searching the web…

-I was asked the following question in an interview: \”How can you drop an egg on a concrete floor without cracking it?\” and my answer was \”Concrete floors are very difficult to crack!\”.
+I was asked the following question in an interview: “How can you drop an egg on a concrete floor without cracking it?” and my answer was “Concrete floors are very difficult to crack!”

 Try reversing any assumptions you have.
-What would happen if circumstances were reversed.
+What would happen if circumstances were reversed?
 Take a look at the reversal technique for further information.

-Also consider the outrageous and ridiculous.
+Also, consider the outrageous and ridiculous.
 Think about ideas that you would never consider implementing because they are say illegal or immoral or perhaps disgusting.
 These can all assist you in the thinking outside the box process.

 Which Box?